-- Implement collaborative strategies to provide ethical, high quality, safe, cost-effective, patient-centered care. - Use scholarly inquiry including evidence-based practice and research application to improve decision-making and health outcomes. - Integrate advanced competencies, skills, theories, and cultural sensitivity into microsystems in relationship with patients and interprofessional teams. - Design culturally sensitive patient care that includes health promotion and disease prevention. - Facilitate the improvement of health care through leadership within health care systems and communities. - Synthesize systems data, information and evidence based and theoretical knowledge to reduce risk, improve safety, and achieve optimal client adaptation and outcomes. - Utilize appropriate information and health care technologies to improve health care outcomes. - Manage human and fiscal nursing team resources. - Advocate for policies that improve the health of the public and the profession of nursing.
+- 1. Implement collaborative strategies to provide ethical, high quality, safe, cost-effective, patient-centered care. - 2.
+Use scholarly inquiry including evidence-based practice and research application to improve decision-making and health outcomes. - 3.
+Integrate advanced competencies, skills, theories, and cultural sensitivity into microsystems in relationship with patients and interprofessional teams. - 4.
+Design culturally sensitive patient care that includes health promotion and disease prevention and considers social determinants of health. - 5.
+Advocate for policies that improve the health of the public and advance health equity. - 6.
+Synthesize systems data, information and evidence based and theoretical knowledge to reduce risk, improve safety, and achieve optimal client adaptation and outcomes. - 7.
+Utilize appropriate information and health care technologies to improve health care outcomes. - 8.
+Manage human and fiscal nursing team resources. - 9.
+Advocate for policies that improve the health of the public and the profession of nursing.